 When you focus on the small details, it’s easy to skip parts of the big picture.
 While I’ve been writing about all the countries I’ve visited, I haven’t talked so much about the mental side of travel.
 And truth be told, I was a bit tired of traveling for some time.

 Instead of dealing with the feeling, I just tried to ignore my worries.
 That didn’t work out.
-Luckily, I got my travel spirit back in Thailand, and I believe I learned my lesson.
+Luckily, I got my traveling mood back during my trip to Thailand, and I believe I learned my lesson.

 Paint it Black (or White Is Fine, Too)